Born: 16th May 1891, Skipton, North Yorkshire.

 Regiment: Canadian Infantry, Manitoba Regiment, 78th Battalion, ‘D’ Coy.

-Medals Awarded: Good Conduct Medal – 22nd December 1917 & Victory, British War & Military Medal – For bravery in the Field.
+Medals Awarded: Good Conduct Medal – 22nd December 1917 & Victory, British War & Military Medal – For bravery in the Field at Souchez River.

 Gazetted 24th April 1917.

-Relatives Notified & Address: Son of Henry Blackwell Clarke & Sarah Clarke, of 33, Brunswick Square, Penrith, Cumberland.
+Relatives Notified & Address: Eldest son of Henry Blackwell Clarke & Sarah Clarke, of 33, Brunswick Square, Penrith, Cumberland.

 1901 ‘Grasmere’, Tuddenham Road, Ipswich.